Anne-Son/StudentRegistrationApp/README.md

 # StudentRegistrationApp
-Group lab08 Entity Framework 6.0
+Winforms using Entity Framework 6.0